adrianmrozo/ds/README.md

-#A Demonstration of Data Science Toolkits and Architectures
-#Specifically image recognition with Keras & Tensorflow on the CIFAR-10 data
+# A Demonstration of Data Science Toolkits and Architectures - Image recognition with Keras & Tensorflow on the CIFAR-10 data
-##by Ludwig Kraft & Adrian Mrozowski
+by Ludwig Kraft & Adrian Mrozowski

 ## Description:

 **This repository will demonstrate the capabilities of machine learning and image recognition**

-This repository is based on a code from the Keras Team (https://github.com/keras-team) which displayed machine learning functionalities based on the CIFAR-10 dataset.
+This repository is based on a code from the Keras Team (https://github.com/keras-team) which demonstrates machine learning functionalities based on the CIFAR-10 dataset.
 It is a dataset of 60000 32x32 colour images of 10 different categories.
 The 10 categories are: airplane, automobile, bird, cat, deer, dog, frog, horse, ship & truck.
 The code is first training a neural network with the 50000 pictures.